 Material selection is another trade off.
 Stainless steel allows the use of smaller diameter rods or wires (reduces drag) while increasing corrosion protection, but significantly increases cost.
 Aluminum is lighter and little more repairable after a crash, but can have corrosion problems.
 Either material, near a propeller will need to be watched for corrosion issues.

 Plastics have low production costs, can be molded in complex shapes, and minimize corrosion issues.
 However, high tooling costs, possible durability issues, and public perception tend to limit their use in propeller guard construction.
 However, one of the more widely used guards is made of polypropylene / plastic.
+We suspect that is driven by price point and availability.
+Plastic guards generally sell for less that comparable sized metal guards and are available from many outlets.

 Carbon fiber may be on the wish list, but it is not among the available choices at the moment.